TangatBaktybergen/moodle-mod_zipdownload/README.md

 1. In your Moodle course, turn editing on and **add an activity**.
 2. Choose **ZIP Download**.
 3. Upload your ZIP template containing `.c` files and a `Makefile`.
-4. Select a default platform for Makefiles : "Lab", "Mac" or "Windows".
+4. Select a default platform for Makefiles: "Lab", "Mac", or "Windows".
-5. Optionally add description if needed.
+5. Optionally add a description if needed.
-6. Save and return to course.
+6. Save and return to the course.
 7. Students open the activity, select their platform, and instantly receive a personalized ZIP.

 ---